aiuta-com/docs/docs/sdk/android/tryon-ui/configuration.md

-# Configuration of Try-On with UI
+# Try-On with UI Configuration

 To start using Aiuta Try On with UI components, you need to create an instance of the `AiutaConfiguration` class.
 This class serves as the main configuration point for the UI components and requires configuration of essential components.